joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 ```
 </details>

-Since my past experience is highly technical, I do not need a complex CMS.
-There are some things
+Since my past experience is highly technical, I do not need a more complex CMS.
+There are some
-that this CMS plus the site doesn't handle.
+things that this CMS doesn't handle well.
 If I add another service, the rendering of the services
 isn't the best user experience.
-But, this works for now.
+But, this works for now and I have the technical capability of
+updating the frontend code as needed to support any structural changes in the CMS.

-I spent the last 5 hours manually creating a logo for the firm and setting up the backend logic to
+I spent the last 5 hours of th eproject manually creating a logo for the firm and setting up the
-handle the contact form.
-A logo and icon are important marketing assets for any business.
-And like
+backend logic to handle the contact form.
+A logo and icon are important marketing assets for any
-most contact forms, I want to receive an email any time someone wants to connect about the services
+business, and like most contact forms, I want to receive an email any time someone wants to connect
-that I provide.
+about the services that I provide.

 ## Unexpected Behaviors